-The TIP system is operationalized through seven guidelines that drive practice-level activities with young people – and provides a framework for program and community systems to support, facilitate, and sustain this effort (Clark & Foster-Johnson, 1996; Clark, Deschênes, & Jones, 2000; Clark & Unruh, 2009).
-Please refer to Table 1 at the end of this summary for a listing of these TIP system guidelines.
+The TIP model is operationalized through seven guidelines that drive practice-level activities with young people to provide the delivery of coordinated, non-stigmatizing, trauma-informed, developmentally-appropriate, appealing supports and services to them.
+The guidelines also provide a framework for program and community systems to support, facilitate, and sustain this effort (Clark, Deschênes, & Jones, 2000; Clark & Hart, 2009; Dresser, Clark, Deschênes, in press).
+(Please refer to Table 1 that follows this TIP Model Overview for a listing of these TIP model guidelines).

-The following provides a description of the approach that has been taken in working with Kendra at one of the TIP sites.
-See how many of the TIP guidelines you can identify that are being applied in this work with Kendra.
+The following brief description of Kendra illustrates the TIP model approach as is has been applied with her at one of our sites.
+See how many of the TIP guidelines you can identify being applied in this work with Kendra.

 Based on this new information, Ronda worked with Kendra to explore how she might be able to improve her sense of family with her mother and older sister, and also to get a sense of what options Kendra would have in the nursing profession.
 Ronda arranged for Kendra to visit the community college program for nursing and to meet with the program coordinator.
 She gave Kendra a tour, discussed program options, and arranged for Kendra to sit in on a class on several occasions to see what was being studied and to meet some of the students.
 Kendra was very inspired by what she experienced and learned about the AA Degree program option.